vmware/vic/doc/user_doc/vic_app_dev/using_vic_with_harbor.md

-# Setting Up a Private Registry Using vSphere Integrated Container Registry (Harbor)
+# Using vSphere Integrated Containers Engine with vSphere Integrated Containers Registry (Harbor)

 This example illustrates using a deployed Virtual Container Host (VCH) with Harbor as a private registry with the assumption that a VCH has been set up using either static IP or FQDN and standard docker has been updated with the certificate authority cert that can verify the deployed Harbor's server certificate.
 See [Deploying vSphere Integrated Container Engine with vSphere Integrated Containers Registry (Harbor)](deploy_vic_with_harbor.md) for more information on updating certificates.